 Energy efficiency experts for the housing industry

-As an energy advisor, using the EnerGuide Rating System (ERS), you will work with a service organization in your region to assess the energy performance and potential energy savings for homes, during the design, construction, and renovation stage.
-You will provide advice to homeowners, and can also work with builders who want to improve energy efficiency of their homes.
+As an energy advisor, using the EnerGuide Rating System (ERS), you will work with a service organization in your region to assess the energy performance and potential energy savings for homes during the design, construction, and renovation stage.
+You will provide advice to homeowners, and can also work with builders who want to improve the energy efficiency of their homes.